Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "The mark of a good press secretary."
 Sartori sipped his coffee again.
 "I’ll glance over it.
 Is Margaret awake yet?"

 "She’s on her way.
 Liam’s compiling a shortlist of potential new Ag Secretaries..."
 Hagen looked a little uncomfortable.
-"I mean, I know it’s early…"
+"I mean, I know it’s early..."

 Sartori sighed and nodded.
 "It’s okay.
-We have to be practical and a little callous about these things… I’ll need some time to pen a letter of condolence to his family."
+We have to be practical and a little callous about these things...
+I’ll need some time to pen a letter of condolence to his family."

 "Yes sir.
 More coffee?"
 Hagen indicated the empty cup.